 Did You Know: The internet isn’t the same for everyone.
 Depending on where you connect from, you’ll have access to different media, different websites, and different services.

 One final note on ExpressVPN’s day-to-day use.
 Right out of the box, it’s configured to connect to the fastest server using the appropriate protocol, but, similar to what I saw when I reviewed NordVPN, this function didn’t always work well.
 It would connect to the closest server, but there were a few times I could get better performance by manually selecting my protocol and server location.
-You’ll see what I mean in the next section.
+For more on the ins and outs of these two industry titans, check out our comparison of Express vs. NordVPN.

 Anecdotally, during the test period, I never really had an issue with ExpressVPN’s performance.
 From the time I turned it on, there were no interruptions, no significant slowdowns, and no real need to fiddle with it.
 It ran quietly in the background, and honestly, at times I forgot I was even using it.
 That’s really what you’re looking for in a VPN.